CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Reaction
     - **Power Point Cost:** 1
     - **Requirements:** None
-    - **Description:** When a friendly character makes a attribute roll or tries to resist an effect, you can add your attribute's modifer.
+    - **Description:** When a friendly character makes a attribute roll or tries to resist an effect, you can add your attribute's modifier.
 - **Super Jump**
     - **Action Type:** Passive
     - **Power Point Cost:** -